is231014-ustp/glyphcheck/README.md

 ```
 .glyphcheck.yaml
 ```
 If the file is missing, defaults are used.
-It is highly recomended to use the config file to adjut to you specific needs.
+It is highly recommended to use the config file to adjust to your specific needs.

 Exit codes: